goktug97/PyGraphSLAM/README.md

 ### TODO
 - Refactor so it can be used with different kind of data
 - Calculate information matrix
+- Better loop closure is slower while being not better?

 ### DONE
 - Add better loop closure (marginal covariances?) - Probably wrong